-In the classic Marlowe play, Dr. Faustus makes a bargain with Mephistopheles: for twenty-four years of unlimited power he trades his soul.
-Unfortunately, Faustus learns too late that he got the raw end of the deal, but he turns his back on any chance of redemption.
+In the classic Marlowe play, Dr. Faustus makes a bargain with Mephistopheles: twenty-four years of unlimited power for the price of his soul.
+Unfortunately, Faustus learns too late that he received the raw end of the deal, but he turns his back on any chance of redemption.

 Some songs are memorable for their whistling.
 Here's a countdown of 15 popular whistling songs, from pop music to movies.

 The best Harry Potter parodies show a familiarity with the characters and an obvious love of the series.
 Here are some of the most popular, enduring Potter spoofs available on the web.

 Any writer can relate to Anne Bradstreet's trepidation as she releases her writings (as dear to her as her children) to the world.
 This close reading of "The Author to Her Book" examines the poetic devices Bradstreet uses to develop her extended metaphor.